aurelienizl/os_security/README.md

 # System Hardening Scripts

 This project contains a collection of shell scripts designed to harden a Linux system by applying various security configurations on ~900 shell lines.
+This project targets Ubuntu 22.04 LTS and Debian 12 systems, but it can be adapted to other distributions.

 ## Project Structure